Long-eared hedgehog: Predators

 The long-eared hedgehog is hunted by the Eurasian eagle owl and makes up about 14% of the predatory birds' diet.
 It has been reported as prey for the Pharaoh eagle owl in the Azraq Nature Reserve in Jordan.
-The Long-eared hedgehog is a host of the Acanthocephalan intestinal parasite Moniliformis cryptosaudi.
+The Long-eared hedgehog is a host of the Acanthocephalan intestinal parasite Moniliformis cryptosaudi and Pachysentis ehrenbergi in South Sinai, Egypt.

 Distribution and habitat

 Hemiechinus auritus has a range that extends from the eastern Mediterranean region, through the arid and steppe areas of Asia to western Pakistan in the south; and from eastern Ukraine through Mongolia (Gobi desert), to China (Xinjiang).
 This species is native to the following countries: Afghanistan, China, Cyprus, Egypt, Iran, Iraq, Israel, Kyrgyzstan, Lebanon, Libya, Mongolia, Pakistan, Russia, Syria, Tajikistan, Turkey, Turkmenistan, Ukraine and Uzbekistan.

 The long-eared hedgehog prefers to stay in intermediate climates, avoiding the hot desert and the northern colder mountain areas.
 They also prefer areas with moderate rainfall of 100–400 mm.

 The long-eared hedgehog inhabits a few different types of dry steppes, semi-deserts, and deserts.
 It prefers dry river valleys, gullies, forest shelter belts, abandoned irrigation ditches and shrubby areas, and often settles in oases and around human settlements (sometimes in cultivated habitats).
 They live in burrows that they dig under bushes with a length of 45 cm long with only one opening.
 They may also inhabit abandoned burrows of other small mammals.
 They are nocturnal solitary hedgehogs.
 During the day they are found resting under rocks, hollows or rock piles.